tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: eliminate plural nouns (e.g. biscuits => single biscuit)
 - TBD: on 'x goblin' descript, emphasize that Burt is peering from S side of room
 - IDEA: maybe the hedgehog should act differently once you get & wear the crown?
+- Fix: 'officious' == offering unwanted advice => NOT hidebound or miro-managerial

 *** known cleesh tech issues ***